2018 NFL Draft rankings: Accuracy, arm strength and everything to know about QBs

 The first installment of this series will do exactly that.
 After closely examining the specific "skills" critical to each position -- in this case, the quarterback spot -- it's time to rank prospects in each facet.

-Below are the rankings of qualities I've deemed most necessary to be a successful quarterback in the NFL. (listed in order of importance)
+Below I've ranked each of the consensus top six quarterbacks in the qualities I deem most necessary to be a successful quarterback in the NFL (listed in order of importance).
+I've also added one player who should be available a bit later in the draft that excels at each particular trait.

 Short/Intermediate Accuracy